box/mojito/_docs/guides/9-open-source-contributors.md

 Mojito should be running on [http://localhost:8080/login](http://localhost:8080/login).
 You can login with admin/admin.

 Mojito is running with in-memory HSQL DB.
 When you restart Mojito, all data is reset.
 You can configure Mojito to run with MySQL.
-See [Mojito Database Configuration](https://gitenterprise.inside-box.net/Box/l10n/wiki/2.-Configurations#database-configuration) for more information.
+See [Database Configuration]({{ site.github.url }}/docs/refs/configurations/#database-configuration) for more information.

 ## Add Demo Data in Mojito
 Make sure Mojito is up and running.